flrnbc/Multithreaded-Neural-Network/dev-README.md

   It would have been better to implement a Matrix class which deals with transpose, evaluating etc.
   But this would have required another refactoring and is therefore postponed.

+# LayerCache
+  Needed for connecting layers.

 # TODOs
   + Where to use move semantics or passing by reference?
   + Implement Forward() in Transformation class
   + Factory pattern to create Layers?
+  + Do we really need pointers to Transformations in Layer?